Signs and Symptoms of a Gas Leak in Your House | Bill Howe

 Who to Call if You Suspect Signs of a Gas Leak?

 If you suspect a gas leak, first call your local utility company then call a plumber.
 Licensed professional plumbers will detect and repair the gas leak, provide permits, and coordinate with the city for final inspections.
 A utility company will detect if there is a gas leak, but they do not locate the source of the leak or repair it.
+Working with gas lines can be hazardous, so it’s a job best left to certified technicians.
+Licensed professional plumbers from Bill Howe can handle all your gas piping services!

 How Can Homeowners Prevent Gas Leaks?

+There’s no denying that gas leaks in your home can disrupt your life.
 Although homeowners do not have control over gas lines, vigilance will go a long way toward preventing gas leaks.
 Homeowners can perform the following steps to help prevent gas leaks:

 If you have children, remind them to avoid hanging on any visible pipelines or playing with the outdoor gas meter.
 Hanging on a pipeline may cause it to come loose or break, releasing gas into the home.
 The outdoor gas meter should be kept clear of any debris, such as plants or snow, so it is easily accessible in an emergency.

 Be careful when using a gas appliance.
 Never use them as a source of heat for the room.
 This can cause carbon monoxide to build within the home.
 If you need to move any gas appliance, do so carefully to avoid breaking the gas line.
 Do not pile any objects such as boxes or paint nearby gas appliances.
-These appliances need oxygen to run properly and any flammable objects piled nearby are hazardous.
+These appliances need oxygen to run properly, and any flammable objects piled nearby are hazardous.

 If you are digging a hole on your property, be sure to call 811 before digging.
 This service will inform you where gas lines are located, allowing you to avoid hitting them as you dig.

 Homeowners should also hire an HVAC specialist to perform annual maintenance on their furnace(s) and air conditioning systems.
 During annual maintenance, a reputable contractor will perform a complete safety check on the furnace to ensure that no signs of a gas leak are apparent.
+You can also have a certified specialist inspect gas pipelines and gas-burning appliances.

-Carbon Monoxide Detectors
+Install and Regularly Check Carbon Monoxide Detectors

-When a leak appears, it is important to know the signs, symptoms, and how to act.
-Remember to take precautions when handling gas appliances, use the aforementioned signs to identify potential leaks, and call a plumber to have your gas lines regularly inspected and maintained.
+Remember to take precautions when handling gas appliances.
+You can use the signs and symptoms of a gas leak to identify potential leaks and call a certified plumber to have your gas lines regularly inspected and maintained.

-IF you suspect signs of a gas leak, or want To schedule plumbing or HVAC maintenance, call Bill Howe at 1-800 BILL HOWE (245-5469).
+If you suspect signs of a gas leak, or want to schedule plumbing or HVAC maintenance, call Bill Howe at 1-800 BILL HOWE (245-5469).

 Check Out Our Latest Promos